claytonwaddell/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+List of favorite foods
+1. Steak and potatoes
+2. Mexican food
+3. Pizza